-Ms. Riley is former chair of the firm’s Employee Benefits & Executive Compensation Practice.
+Leigh is former chair of the firm’s Employee Benefits & Executive Compensation Practice.
 She is also a member of the firm’s Labor & Employment Practice and the Insurance & Reinsurance and Automotive Industry Teams.
-Ms. Riley joined the firm in 1997 after practicing with the Philadelphia firm of Morgan, Lewis & Bockius.
+Leigh joined the firm in 1997 after practicing with the Philadelphia firm of Morgan, Lewis & Bockius.

-Ms. Riley was recognized in Chambers USA for Labor & Employment: Employee Benefits & Compensation (2017-2020).
-She has been selected by her peers for inclusion in The Best Lawyers in America© since 2007 for her work in the field of employee benefits law.
+Leigh was recognized in Chambers USA for Labor & Employment: Employee Benefits & Compensation (2017-2020).
+She has been selected by her peers for inclusion in The Best Lawyers in America© in the field of Employee Benefits (ERISA) Law since 2007.
 She has also been named the 2013 and 2017 “Milwaukee Employee Benefits (ERISA) Law Lawyer of the Year” by Best Lawyers.
 In 2012, she was recognized as one of Wisconsin Law Journal’s "Women in the Law" for her achievement of excellence in employee benefits and executive compensation law, and for her positive influence on other women pursuing legal careers, encouraging women to seek advanced opportunities within the profession.

 Leigh is a 1995 magna cum laude graduate of the University of Pennsylvania Law School.
 She earned her bachelor’s degree from Texas Christian University in 1991.